vladzhg1993/5-Python-Projects-For-Beginners/README.md

 - 🎯 **45,000+ job openings** in the market

 👉 **[Start your journey today!](https://techwithtim.net/dev)**
 No experience needed—just your determination.
-Future-proof your career and unlock six-figure potential like many of our students have!
+Future-proof your career and unlock six-figure potential like man y of our students have!

+Small update for Git homework.